-When you click 'place order' on Amazon or ASOS, do you think about the all of the services that work together to make sure that products get to your door on time?
+When you click 'place order' online, do you think about the all of the services that work together to make sure that products get to your door on time?
 Logistics and transport involve the efficient flow of goods and services locally, nationally or internationally across road, rail, air or sea.
 It is a global 24-7, 365 days a year industry, which supports all sectors.
 Driving and delivery roles are in demand, but there are also roles in sales, marketing, ICT, finance, administration, engineering, front-line operations and support roles.
-These include roles in transport planning, rail freight, aviation, sustainability, warehouse management and passenger security.
-The sector is particularly open and welcoming to individuals of all levels of experience.
+These include roles in transport planning, rail freight, aviation, sustainability, warehouse management and security.
+The sector will increasingly rely on technical skills - to oversee advanced and digitised technologies and processes, but welcomes young people with a range of skills, who can get in and can progress, if they have a 'can-do' attitude.

-The Employing 50,000 people, entry-level roles include distribution clerk, some warehouse and delivery roles and customer services which provide a stepping stone to career progression.
+CEmploying 68,400 people, entry-level roles include distribution clerk, some warehouse and delivery roles, IT and customer services which provide a stepping stone to career progression.
 There are also apprenticeships and graduate schemes into the sector.